 - Where does the group go?
 How does it get there?

 The group travels to the Holy Family Catholic School (8 Orange Avenue, Natchez, MS 39210) by van.

 - When does the trip leave?
-There is a winter trip and a spring trip.
+Spring Break.

 - Who are the adults that go?
 In addition to the undergraduate and graduate students of Boston College who participate in the Natchez Immersion Trip, there is also a faculty/staff advisor on each trip.